weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 This proves (c).

-Step 9 We saw in Step 8 that the replacement of the rational numbers r by the corresponding "rational cuts’ r* € R preserves sums, products, and order.
+Step 9 We saw in Step 8 that the replacement of the rational numbers r by the corresponding "rational cuts’ r*  \in  R preserves sums, products, and order.
 This fact may be expressed by saying that the ordered field Q is isomorphic to the ordered field Q* whose elements are the rational cuts.
 Of course, r* is by no means the same as r, but the properties we are concerned with (arithmetic and